 What’s new?
 What’s next?
-Seminars in Comparative Literature, Fall 2021
+Seminars in Comparative Literature, Spring 2023

 This seminar will focus on race and representation in medieval and early modern literature; it aims to generate a series of research and pedagogical projects by graduate students, building from three focal points.
 The first is a body of primary works from the two periods (romances, travel and utopian literature, wonders of the east, and canonical texts) that represent race, ethnicity, and racialized differences as sites of fantasy, desire, fear, and identity.
 A second focus is literary scholarship—the array of interpretative discourse and disciplinary practices that have historically framed race and ethnicity as topics of critical scrutiny in period studies.
 A third focus will be on the afterlife of the Middle Ages and Renaissance in cultural idealization, satire, racist propaganda, and resistance.
 The seminar will require active participation, several short presentations, a conference paper or presentation, and a final project (a fully developed course proposal or a scholarly paper).

 Middle English Literature